wp-plugins/watu/readme.txt

 - Fixed bug in the list of taken exams
 - Fixed issues with correct/wrong answer calculation
 - Added %%CORRECT%% answers variable to display number of correct answers
+- Watu scripts and CSS are now loaded only when you have exams on the page avoiding unnecessary page overload
 - Other code fixes and improvements

 = Changes in 2.1 =